jim80net/puppet-ganeti/README.md

   * Version of ganeti to use.
 Currently only supports 2.4.5, 2.5.1, and any of the tagged versioned releases.

+# Testing

+This module is presently being developed on CentOS 6.3 and ganeti version 2.5.1 and puppet version 2.6.6

 # Copyright

 This work is licensed under a [Creative Commons Attribution-Share Alike 3.0